norakramer1/bubble-machine/README.md

 It is possible to hover over nodes to see the connected nodes.
 Which looks like this.

 ![Node hover](/assets/nodes.png)

-## Design challenge

->The Responsible IT computer model is currently not accessible to the public.
-The resulting outcome of this project is a public web application that is a pleasure to use.
-The researchers have created a web API and data source for the model.
-Students from the minor User Experience design will design the User Experience and a UI.
->
->Develop a interactive, instructive an intuitive web application with the API.
-By running the simulator with different parameters, users can visualise, compare and analyse the consequence of combining various factors.

 ## Installation